repoze/repoze.who/README.txt

   The mdproviders section provides an ordered list of plugins that provide metadata provider capability.
 These will be consulted in the defined order.
-Each will have a chance (on ingress) to provide metadata about the authenticated user.
+Each will have a chance (on ingress) to provide add metadata to the authenticated identity.
 Our example mdproviders section shows two plugins configured: "properties", and "roles".
-  The (fictional) properties plugin will return a dictionary related to user properties (e.g. first name, last name, phone number, etc).
-  The (fictional) roles mdprovider will return a dictionary with a single key/value pair representing the user's "roles" in the context of the current request.
+  The (fictional) properties plugin will add information related to user properties (e.g. first name, last name, phone number, etc) to the identity dictionary.
+The (fictional) roles mdprovider will add information representing the user's "roles" in the context of the current request to the identity dictionary.

   The challengers section provides an ordered list of plugins that provide challenger capability.
 These will be consulted in the